 This gives me new content on a daily basis — something I haven’t provided my audience in three or four years.

-After a few videos, one change I made was adding a call-to-action button that would drive people to my website to view the full list of videos.
+After a few videos, one change I made was adding a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." button that would drive people to my website to view the full list of videos.

 Here’s an example…

-This way, I could also drive traffic and build those valuable Website Custom Audiences.
+This way, I could also drive traffic and build those valuable A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience..
 To where am I driving that traffic, you ask?

 I wanted to leverage these videos for my most cherished asset: My website.